 Although the use of collective bargaining as a means to improving wages and working conditions for nurses had been endorsed by the Canadian Nurses' Association (CNA) since the mid 1940s, nurses in Saskatchewan were hesitant to form a union because of the "Florence Nightingale mentality" which had long been ingrained in the heart of the nursing profession.
 Growing pressure to join unions representing other hospital staff and the ever-widening gap in salaries and benefits between nursing and other professions finally incited nurses to form their own bargaining agent.

-SUN was officially born on January 19, 1974, although much of the groundwork had been lain by the Saskatchewan Registered Nurses' Association (SRNA) in the late 1960s and early 1970s.
+SUN was officially born on January 19, 1974, although much of the groundwork had been laid by the Saskatchewan Registered Nurses' Association (SRNA), now the College of Registered Nurses of Saskatchewan (CRNS), in the late 1960s and early 1970s.
 A Supreme Court decision which ruled that the SRNA could not effectively represent the average nurse due to its primary composition of nurses in management positions was the final impetus for SUN's official formation.

 Pressed by upcoming negotiations for a new contract, a group of Staff Nurses' Associations (SNAs) from Saskatoon took the initiative to form the Nurses' Provincial Negotiating Committee and the Provincial Steering Committee on Collective Bargaining for Nurses to study nurses’ alternatives for maintaining their autonomy.